ninsuo/symfony-collection/README.md

      });
 ```

+**Disabled buttons**

+The up button of the first item and the down button of the last item are hidden by default.
+You can disable this by setting the `hide_disabled_buttons` to false and style them yourself using CSS.

 **Events**

 There are `before_*` and `after_*` options that let you put callbacks before and after adding, deleting or moving